 White County receives multiple federal grants to supplement state and local funds to ensure a quality education for all students.
 All of the elementary schools in White County receive Title I monies that pay for instructional supports that normally would not be available to students due to lack of funding.
 The following federal grants are granted to the White County School System.

-Title VI-B-Rural and Low Income Schools - Cindy Free
+Title V-Rural and Low Income Schools - Cindy Free

 Title I, Part A: Improving the Academic Achievement of Disadvantaged Students

 Purpose: Enable schools to provide opportunities for at-risk and disadvantaged children to acquire the knowledge and skills contained in the challenging state content standards and to meet the challenging state performance standards developed for all children.

 Title I, Part D: Homeless, Migrant, Neglected and Delinquent Student Services

 Purpose: To improve educational services for homeless and migrant students and children and youth in local and state institutions so that such students have the opportunity to meet the same challenging state academic content standards that all children in the state are expected to meet.

 Title II, Part A: Supporting Effective Instruction Grant